usmanl1/SENG-A4-20/README.md

 # Analysis of 10 Mutants of the Range class

-1. getLength()
+**1. getLength()**

-  Mutation: Replaced double subtraction with addition -> KILLED
+**Mutation: Replaced double subtraction with addition -> KILLED**

+**Analysis**
+We replaced "return this.upper - this.lower" subraction operator with addition.
+This killed our tests for this class since all the expected values changed due to the change of the operator.

 # Report all the statistics and the mutation score for each test class